Uber & Beat, two different cases, one same pattern

 No matter if we talk of Uber, or Beat or any other startup, the role of government is to facilitate society’s pass over to the next (Economy 4.0) age.
 There are real needs to govern and legislate for data privacy, personalized experiences, security, e-taxation, peer-to-peer economic transactions, e-payments, that government old-logic officials are unaware of, so policies can’t be flexibly adjusted.

-Public affairs messaging was used after crisis
+Public affairs messaging was used after issues ignited

 But this is a failure practice under crisis.
 If a company misses on creating -well before- support and advocacy (through practices, donations, thematic umbrellas, proper information, and statements), in the period of the crisis there’s only reactive messaging defending your positions, but not building so much credibility.